mdrost8/mywebsite/content/authors/admin/_index.md

 - Visitors
 ---

-Madeleine Drost is a PhD student in HDFS at The Ohio State University.
+Madeleine Drost is a graduate student in Human Development and Family Science at The Ohio State University.
+She is a Graduate Research Assistant on the AFRI Shale project.
+This project explores the effects of boom and bust cycles of the shale gas extraction industry on demographic changes.
+Madeleine is working on her masters thesis exploring the relationship between debt and loneliness in older adults.
+She uses secondary data sources including the American Community Survey (ACS) and the Health and Retirement Study (HRS).